Frequently asked questions

 Walking groups

-How do I register for a Heart Foundation walking group?
+How do I join a Heart Foundation Walking group?

 What if there is no Heart Foundation walking group in my area?

 If there is no walking group in your area, why not become a volunteer walk organiser and start your own?
-You only need one other person to get started!
 As a volunteer walk organiser, you'll receive support from the Heart Foundation and, where available, a local coordinator.
 We'll provide training and resources to help you set up, promote, and run your group.
 If there's no local coordinator in your area, consider reaching out to your local council or shire to see if they'd like to get involved.

 Alternatively, you can sign up for a Personal Walking Plan and enjoy the benefits of walking at your own pace, in your own time.